-All of these reflections and shadowing effects combine to create a direction selective filter.
+These reflections and shadowing effects combine to create a direction-selective filter.

 HRTFs by themselves may not be enough to localize a sound precisely, so we often rely on head motion to assist with localization.
 Simply turning our heads changes difficult front/back ambiguity problems into lateral localization problems that we are better equipped to solve.

-In the following figure sounds at A and B are indistinguishable from each other based on level or time differences, since they are identical.
+In the following figure, sounds at A and B are indistinguishable from each other based on level or time differences, since they are identical.
 By turning her head slightly, the listener alters the time and level differences between ears, helping to disambiguate the location of the sound.
-D1 is closer than D2, which is a cue that the sound is to the left (and thus behind) the listener.
+D1 is closer than D2, which is a cue to the listener that the sound is to now closer to the left, and therefore behind her.

 Likewise, cocking our heads can help disambiguate objects vertically.
 In the following figure, the listener cocks her head, which results in D1 shortening and D2 lengthening.
-This provides a cue that the object is above her head instead of below it.
+This helps the listener determine that the sound originated above her head instead of below it.

 ILD, ITD and HRTFs help us determine the direction to a sound source, but they give relatively sparse cues for determining the distance to a sound.
-To determine distance we use a combination of factors, including initial time delay, ratio of direct sound to reverberant sound, and motion parallax.
+We use a combination of the following factors to determine distance: